HickeyLab/MORPHE/README.md

 Refine the output from Latent Diffusion Generator (for all the usecases).

 1. `Pixel_Diffusion_Decoder/Dataset_Construct_for_Decoder.ipynb` for constructing the dataset for the refining diffusion model.
-(Note that you need put some ".png" files (shape: 3×512×512) in the "root_dir" for pixel_diffusion to learn reconstructing high-resolution images from latent feature)
+(Note that you need put some ".png" files (shape: 3×512×512) in the "root_dir" for pixel_diffusion to learn reconstructing high-resolution images from latent feature.
+This notebook will construct a dataset which contains latent feature(.pt)-original images(.png) pairs)
-2. `Pixel_Diffusion_Decoder/train_decoder.py` - Train
+2. `Pixel_Diffusion_Decoder/train_decoder.py` - Train (use dataset from 'Dataset_Construct_for_Decoder' )
-3. `Pixel_Diffusion_Decoder/Infer_Decoder.ipynb` - Inference
+3. `Pixel_Diffusion_Decoder/Infer_Decoder.ipynb` - Inference (use the generated latent feature from your task's output in step 3)

 Ouput: High-Resolution Images (".png" files, shape: 3×512×512)